Flight Attendant Call Button: When Should You Use It?

 Every airplane seat has a flight attendant call button, typically in the overhead console, right by the reading light and individual air nozzle (if the plane has those).
 The flight attendant call button, is, as the name suggests, a way to call a flight attendant to your seat.

 The flight attendant call button typically depicts a person with a tray, suggesting that the call button is intended for service.
-However, that’s not how all flight attendants interpret it, so I wanted to talk about that in a bit more detail.
+However, that’s not how all flight attendants interpret it, so I want to talk about that in a bit more detail.

 Flight attendant call button on All Nippon Airways Boeing 737